-This example shows how to detect the QRS complex of electrocardiogram (ECG) signal in real-time.
-Model based design is used to assist in the development, testing and deployment of the algorithm.
+This example shows how to detect the QRS complex of an electrocardiogram (ECG) signal in real time.
+The example uses Model-Based design to develop, test, deploy the algorithm.

-The Noise sources that corrupt the raw ECG signals include:
+The noise sources that corrupt raw ECG signals include:

 Power line interference (50 Hz or 60 Hz)